ircv3/ircv3-specifications/extensions/extjwt.md

 If the command sent by the client includes a channel name, Eg. `EXTJWT #channel`, the server MUST then reply with the channel name as its `requested_target` parameter, along with the JWT token containing the above claims and also the following claims relevant to the channel at that time:

 * `channel` String; The channel name this token is related to.
 * `joined` Number; Unix timestamp of the time at which the client joined the channel.
 0 if not joined.
+1 if no timestamp is available.
 * `cmodes` []String; An array of the channel modes the client has in this channel.

 The IRC server MUST include the above claims but MAY include any extra claims.